Highlights of the Knightsbridge Neighbourhood Plan 2018-2037

 The Knightsbridge Neighbourhood Forum (the 'Forum') was designated by Westminster City Council on 21 July 2015 under the Localism Act 2011 to develop a neighbourhood plan.

-The Knightsbridge Neighbourhood Plan (the 'Plan') has been developed by the neighbourhood forum over more than three years and after two public exhibitions, two statutory public consultations and a formal 'Examination'.
+The Knightsbridge Neighbourhood Plan (the 'Plan') was developed by the neighbourhood forum over more than three years and after two public exhibitions, two statutory public consultations and a formal 'Examination'.

-There will now be a Referendum on the Knightsbridge Neighbourhood Plan in accordance with the Localism Act 2011.
-Read the referendum version of the full Knightsbridge Neighbourhood Plan or a summary of it.
+There was a Referendum on the Knightsbridge Neighbourhood Plan in accordance with the Localism Act 2011 on 18 October 2018.
+Read the full Knightsbridge Neighbourhood Plan or a summary of it.

-If adopted, the Plan will become part of Westminster's statutory development plan.
+Following a successful referendum and Westminster City Council 'making' the Plan on 11 December 2018, it is now part of Westminster's statutory development plan.
 It will be used alongside the Council's own planning documents and the Mayor's London Plan to determine planning application in the Knightsbridge Neighbourhood Area.

 The Plan’s vision is to make Knightsbridge the best residential and cultural place in London in which to live, work, study and visit.
 This vision is supported by six values: community; conserving; clean, safe and quiet; iconic; inspirational; and international.
 Five themes are used to group 10 objectives and 40 policies.